-Signatures are not added to emails in Office 365
+How to troubleshoot issues with signatures not added to emails in Microsoft 365 (Office 365)

-Signatures created via CodeTwo Email Signatures for Office 365 are not added to emails.
+Signatures created with CodeTwo Email Signatures 365 are not added to emails.

 - Users recently added to a distribution group do not get signatures